Italian submarine Console Generale Liuzzi

 Console Generale Liuzzi was an Italian Liuzzi-class ocean-going submarine of the Regia Marina, launched in 1939 and sunk in 1940 by Royal Navy destroyers.
-It was named after Alberto Liuzzi (1898–1937), console generale (brigadier general) of Blackshirts.
+It was named after Alberto Liuzzi (1898–1937), a console generale (brigadier general) of the Blackshirts.

 Design

 Armament

 The four submarines of the Liuzzi-class were armed with a single 100 mm deck gun, four 13.2 mm machine guns in twin mounts and eight 21 in torpedo tubes, with four reloads for a total of twelve torpedoes carried.

 History

 Liuzzi was built at the Tosi Shipyard in Taranto.
 She was laid down on 1 October 1938 and launched on 17 September 1939.